fasrc/doc-fun/docs/guides/testing.md

 This comprehensive guide covers how to run tests, understand test results, write new tests, and maintain test quality for doc-generator.

+!!! info "Testing Examples Notice"
+    This guide includes examples of testing **DatasetRecommender** and **WorkflowRecommender** plugins.
+These are **conceptual examples (TBD)** used to demonstrate testing patterns and are not currently implemented plugins.

 ## 🧪 Running Tests

 ### Quick Test Commands